 In some cases, though, the funds are being held up due to the distribution process.
 That’s a costly hold-up for providers, many of which are using the relief funding as a financial lifeline to help mitigate COVID-19 costs and disruption.

 Specifically, buyers that purchased health care companies in January found themselves placed on the backburner.
-In other words, a home health agency that acquired a competitor in late 2019 may not have gotten CARES Act relief money tied to that business.
+In other words, a home health agencies that acquired a competitor in late 2019 may not have gotten CARES Act relief money tied to that business.

 “I have several clients who did not receive those general fund payments,” Randy Glenn, an attorney at Austin, Texas-based law firm Glenn Rogers, told Home Health Care News.
 “They amount to about a half-million dollars on average, from what I’ve seen.”